andrew-na-git/Score-Embedding-Fast-Diffusion/PLAN.md

 ## 7. Open decisions

+- ~~**Dynamic 3D / 4D.**~~ **DECIDED: out of scope.** The paper is **2D dynamic
-- **Dynamic 3D / 4D.** Deferred.
-Current scope is `T x H x W` video with real object and camera motion.
-Extending the FP domain to a deforming or unstructured 4D representation (deformable Gaussians, dynamic NeRF) is a separate contribution and should not be attempted in the same paper.
+  video** only -- `T x H x W`, two spatial dimensions plus time, with real object and camera motion.
+Extending the FP domain to a deforming or unstructured 4D representation (deformable Gaussians, dynamic NeRF) is a separate contribution and will not be attempted here.
+Wording discipline follows from this: "the 3D operator" in `fp_video` means the three axes of the linear system, two of which are pixel-value axes and one of which is time.
+Nothing in the paper should let a reader infer volumetric support.
 - ~~**Drift discretisation.**~~ **RESOLVED.** Upwinding is implemented and is the default (`diffusion.stencil: upwind`).
 Settling it required correcting the inherited sign convention: expanding a legacy row shows the diffusion term